Gurindji people

+Country

+The Gurindji people live on an estimated 8,400 mi2 of land.
+The land is situated on the headwaters of the Victoria River south from Mundane and Tjalwa or Longreach Waterhole, extending westward to G.B.
+Rockhole and east to Bullock Creek and Canfield River, at Wave Hill.
+Their southern boundary lies near Hooker Creek.

 Language and culture

-Gurindji is one of the eastern Ngumbin languages, in the Ngumbin-Yapa subgroup of Pama-Nyungan languages.
+Gurindji is one of the eastern Ngumpin languages, in the Ngumpin-Yapa subgroup of Pama-Nyungan languages.
 It is however characterised by a high level of adoption of loanwords from non Pama-Nyungan sources.

 Gurindji Kriol is a mixed language, mostly spoken at Kalkaringi and Daguragu along with Gurindji and English.

 Gurindji people share many similarities in language and culture with the neighbouring Warlpiri people.
 They also regard themselves as "one mob" with the Malngin, Bilinara, Mudburra and Ngarinyman peoples, referring to themselves as a group named Ngumpit, sharing "most of our languages and culture".

 Among the Ngumpit, there are four skin names for boys, such as Janama and Japarta, and four for girls, such as Nangala and Nawurla.
-These are inherited at birth and kept for life, determining all of the people relate to each other.
+These are inherited at birth and kept for life, determining how all of the people relate to each other.

 Jurntakal (snake) is a major Dreaming for the Gurindji, with this and other ancestor spirits keeping their traditional lands alive.

 Art is the main occupation, with the Karungkarni Art and Cultural Centre the hub of artistic activity.

 Ethnography

-Important contributions to the study of the Gurindji were made by the young Japanese scholar Hokari Minoru (保苅実, 1971-2004) before his premature death.
+Important contributions to the study of the Gurindji were made by the young Japanese scholar Hokari Minoru (保苅実, 1971–2004) before his premature death.
 Hokari immersed himself in their narratives of the Gurindji experience of the white occupation of their land and, responsive to their complaints that whatever they had transmitted to outsiders ended up locked far away in Australian cities, always had them vet his writings.
 His primary informant was Jimmy Mangayarri.